 The necessity of any governing authorities’ proper understanding of sin cannot be overemphasized.
 Not only does the teaching of Scripture regarding this subject relate specifically to one’s personal life, but it is foundational to one’s professional understanding as a policy maker and law enforcer.
 Can you clearly think through the biblical answers to the following?

 How do you explain the dual nature of man?

 Does sin infect and affect more than just the person?

 Does sin infect and affect the whole world?

-These and other important topics will be addressed in the following study.
-A biblically-accurate, informed understanding of what the Scripture says about sin will help you in a myriad of ways!
+These and other important topics will be addressed in this study.
+A biblically accurate, informed understanding of what the Scriptures say about sin will help you in a myriad of ways!
 It is foundational as to how you view the world, and is the proper remedy to national and international problems.

 Again, this particular study focuses on what the Bible teaches about the total depravity of man, the Doctrine of Sin.
 In that there are many passages on this subject throughout Scripture, I would like to focus on certain aspects that I think are most relevant to, not only your personal life as a public servant, but your thinking and formation regarding public policy: how should a proper biblical understanding of certain aspects of sin inform and influence your thinking?
 This study is integral to your ability to form a Christian worldview.